12 Tips to Improve Your Website

-A website is not something you just build, then leave sitting there, unattended, for the rest of it’s existence.
+A website is not something you just build, then leave sitting there, unattended, for the rest of its existence.
 In fact, in order to improve your website, and build our business, it’s important to continually strive to make improvements to your user’s experience at your website.

-As a result, it’s gone through many changes, improvements, and a few failures too.
+My website has gone through many changes, improvements, and a few failures too.
 My ADHD has given me loads of material and too many distractions along the way.
 As a part of the rebranding process, I did something uncharacteristic for me.
 I made myself not touch the actual website for a full year, while working offline, on paper, to come up with a plan to improve my site, under the guidance of a more experienced friend.
 I decided on the offline part because I needed to pull myself away without distraction.
 It worked.

 Thus far, the improvements have been, well, improvements, as gauged by Google Analytics and Google Adsense (as well as actual feedback from regular visitors).
 So, yippee for that.

 With that introduction, I’m pleased to share with you 12 tips you can do to improve your own website.